ryanpnickerson/Portfolio/README.md

 # Data Science Portfolio - Ryan Nickerson
 This Portfolio is a compilation of all the Data Science and Data Analysis projects I have done.
 This portfolio also contains my Achievements, skills, and certificates.
+I am currently looking for a new and excited role as a data scientist, research scientist, technical product manager, or data analytics manager.
+Please feel free to look at my resume below and reach out to me to connect!
+Thank you for looking at my portfolio!

 - **Email**: [ryanpnickerson@gmail.com](ryanpnickerson@gmail.com)
 - **LinkedIn**: [linkedin.com/ryan-nickerson-a27013134](https://www.linkedin.com/in/ryan-nickerson-a27013134/)